 The extraction of V-T curves follows the usual techniques applied to single ended buffers.
-The outputs are connected to the familiar $R{\text{fixture}}$ and $V{\text{fixture}}$ load and the buffer is toggled to generate rising and falling waveforms.
-As usual, for $R{\text{fixture}}$ we should select a value that is close to the transmission line impedance (common mode) the buffer will drive, and for $V{\text{fixture}}$ we should use values which correspond to the upper and/or lower DC levels of the signal.
+The outputs are connected to the familiar R{fixture} and V{fixture} load and the buffer is toggled to generate rising and falling waveforms.
+As usual, for R{fixture} we should select a value that is close to the transmission line impedance (common mode) the buffer will drive, and for V{fixture} we should use values which correspond to the upper and/or lower DC levels of the signal.

 However, in addition to this arrangement, we will need to connect an additional current source between the two output terminals in order to generate correct V-T curves.
-The purpose of this source is to cancel out the internal differential currents inside the SPICE model from which the V-T curves are generated, because these V-T curves will be used in [Model]s containing common mode I-V curves only.
-If this was not done, we would get I-V and V-T curve mismatch warnings or errors from the IBIS file parser, because the V-T curves wouldn't match the I-V curve / $R{fixture}$ , $V{fixture}$ load line solution in the common mode [Model].
-The following figure illustrates this with a schematic.
+The purpose of this source is to cancel any internal differential currents inside the SPICE model from which the V-T curves are generated.
+There are two reasons for having to do this.
+First, the V-T curves will be used in [Model]s which contain common mode I-V curves only.
+If the differential currents weren't cancelled, we would get I-V and V-T curve mismatch warnings or errors from the IBIS file parser, because the DC levels of the V-T curves wouldn't match the I-V curve /